amiewei/aws-ecs-app-tf/README.md

 _Initial Setup and App Frontend:_

-1. Set up appropriate AWS access permissions for terrable and enable AWS services
+1. Set up appropriate AWS access permissions for Terraform and enable AWS services
 2. Create AWS Container Registry (ECR) repo
 3. From the app_frontend directory, build Docker image and push to ECR